Dreaming About Pregnancy? Here's What It Could Mean

 Before we dive in, she notes modern dream workers "offer their own ideas about what dream elements might mean but always leave the final say up to the dreamer."
 Only you can say for sure whether an interpretation makes sense for you—dreams are never one-size-fits-all.

-1. If you are pregnant in the dream.
+If you dream that you are pregnant

 According to Ellis, dreams are typically metaphoric and symbolic—so no, dreaming you're pregnant doesn't mean you actually are (though it doesn't mean you're not).
 "That said, pregnancy is often thought to represent a creative process," she notes.
 If there's something like a project or goal you're working toward, it may be represented by a dream pregnancy.